vechain/vechain-dapp-kit/packages/dapp-kit/README.md

 ```

 -   Connect to the wallet.
 This will return the user's address
 -   `verified` indicates whether a certificate is signed by the user.
-If a sign in is required and the account is not
-    verified, you should request a subsequent certificate sign in
+If a sign in is required and the account is not verified, you should request a subsequent certificate sign in

+---

+### Start using Connex

+-   Please refer to the [connex documentation](https://docs.vechain.org/developer-resources/sdks-and-providers/connex)

 ```typescript
 const {account, verified} = await wallet.connect();